geekpnx/django_project_structure/README.md

 # **Extra Info**

  - To create an app, you need to go to **apps** folder.

  	-  With the commmand:

   		`cd apps`

+ - Within the folder, you create as many apps you want.

- - In this folder, run the command:
+ 	- With the command:

   		`python3 ../manage.py startapp appname`